Please follow this link for information regarding parking in the Island

 - Mignot Plateau

-Therefore, in the above areas, if your time limit period ends after 6pm on the Friday you can remain parked until 8am on the following Monday morning, or until 8am on the Tuesday morning if the Monday is a Bank Holiday.
+- Therefore, in the above areas, if your time limit period ends after 6pm on the Friday you can remain parked until 8am on the following Monday morning, or in the case of a Bank Holiday you do not have to move your vehicle until 8am the day after.